Wang Di (diplomat)

-Wang Di (王镝 (王鏑, Wáng Dí); born June 1968) is a Chinese diplomat and the current Chinese Ambassador to Canada.
-He previously served as deputy director of the Department of West Asian and North African Affairs of the Ministry of Foreign Affairs of the People's Republic of China, and the Chinese Ambassador to Kuwait.
+Wang Di (王镝 (王鏑, Wáng Dí); born June 1968) is a Chinese diplomat and the current Chinese Ambassador to Canada since 2024.
+He previously served as deputy director of the Department of West Asian and North African Affairs of the Ministry of Foreign Affairs of the People's Republic of China, later serving as the department's director until May 2024, and the Chinese Ambassador to Kuwait.

+As director of the MFA’s Department of West Asian and North African Affairs, he had been involved in discussions regarding Houthis attacks alongside diplomats from Saudi Arabia, Yemen and Oman.
+Upon becoming Chinese ambassador to Canada, Wang dismissed allegations of China's interference on Canadian elections and warned of retaliation if Canada plans to impose tariffs on Chinese electronic vehicle (EV) exports.